 “There are a lot of people who are very sincere in their renunciation of prejudice ... yet they are vulnerable to habits of mind.
 Intentions aren’t good enough.”

-Because unconscious biases have the greatest influence over us when we’re stressed or under time constraints – two types of pressure we face often at work – it takes an active effort to recognize when our biases are at play and mitigate the impact they have on your coworkers and customers.
-This is especially important because our unconscious biases can sometimes manifest themselves as microaggressions that corrode the overall company culture and the employee experience.
+Because unconscious biases have the greatest influence over us when we’re stressed or under time constraints – two types of pressure we often face at work – it takes an active effort to recognize when our biases are at play and mitigate the impact they have on your coworkers and customers.
+This is especially important because our unconscious biases can sometimes manifest as microaggressions that corrode the overall company culture and the employee experience.

 To help you counteract the effect of unconscious bias, we've identified 13 areas where biases may negatively impact your workplace DEI efforts.
 Once you've determined where your biases are lurking, you can start challenging the status quo and unlearn the harmful stereotypes you've accidentally internalized.